 Ice Clipper Slots

 If you are a jack-of-all-trades climber and you're looking for a harness as versatile as you are, you'll need one with two to four ice clipper slots.
-Many harnesses have clipper slots that are too far back pair this with a poor fitting jacket that bunches around your harness and restricts your view, and you'll have a serious issue when reaching for your ice screws.
+Many harnesses have clipper slots that are too far back…pair this with a poor fitting jacket that bunches around your harness and restricts your view, and you'll have a serious issue when reaching for your ice screws.
 Having slots that are toward the front helps alleviate this problem and keeps your screws where you can see them.
 The Arc'teryx AR-395a has the most forward slots we've seen and has four slots total.

 If you trad climb, a haul loop is a worthwhile feature.
 Whether you use it for tagging the second line, toting your shoes, or carrying your belay/rappel device, it's beneficial.
 A rated haul loop is also convenient in situations where you are climbing a chimney and need to tote a small backpack several feet below you.
 While the belay loop can be used for this purpose, hanging your pack with a short sling off the haul loop keeps it out of the way.
 If your pack gets caught on something while you're climbing, you can be sure that you won't rip the 9 kN haul loop no matter how hard you yard on it while freeing your pack.

 Haul loops are either "rated" to hold body weight, or they are not.
 Haul loops that are rated to 9 kN or more are strong enough to hang from, but we don't recommend this.
 Unless your haul loop says that it's rated, you should assume that it is not rated.
 The Arc'teryx AR-395a has a prominent 0kN mark for its haul loop to prevent people from ever getting the idea that it's a good idea to hang from.
 Worth checking out before you purchase your harness is how easy the haul loop is to clip or unclip a biner from.
-Since it lives in the middle of the back of the harness, there is no way to see it aid in coordination.
-We found that the haul loop on the Edelrid Zack was so small that it was impossible to clip or unclip a biner from it with the harness on.
+Since it lives in the middle of the back of the harness, there is no way to see it to aid in coordination.
+We found that the haul loop on the Edelrid Zack was so small that it was impossible to clip or unclip a biner from it with the harness on, rendering it pretty much worthless.

 Essentially, these are threads or strips of nylon underneath the reinforced tie-in points on the leg and waist loops.
 Harnesses should always be tied into by running the rope through both the leg loop and the waist belt, and typically these are the first parts of a harness to wear out.
 When these tie-in points wear through, it is critically important that you retire the harness.
 To help you make this decision, some harnesses have a wear indicator; when it becomes visible, retire the harness.
 While this feature has no bearing on the performance of a harness, it does give a little piece of mind that you are using a harness that is still fit to be used, and not a safety risk.